And-inverter graph

 Recently there has been a renewed interest in AIGs as a functional representation for a variety of tasks in synthesis and verification.
 That is because representations popular in the 1990s (such as BDDs) have reached their limits of scalability in many of their applications.
-Another important development was the recent emergence of much more efficient boolean satisfiability (SAT) solvers.
-When coupled with AIGs as the circuit representation, they lead to remarkable speedups in solving a wide variety of boolean problems.
+Another important development was the recent emergence of more efficient boolean satisfiability (SAT) solvers.
+When coupled with AIGs as the circuit representation, they lead to increased speed in solving a wide variety of boolean problems.

 AIGs found successful use in diverse EDA applications.
 A well-tuned combination of AIGs and boolean satisfiability made an impact on formal verification, including both model checking and equivalence checking.
 Another recent work shows that efficient circuit compression techniques can be developed using AIGs.
 There is a growing understanding that logic and physical synthesis problems can be solved using simulation and boolean satisfiability to compute functional properties (such as symmetries) and node flexibilities (such as don't-care terms, resubstitutions, and SPFDs).
 Mishchenko et al. shows that AIGs are a promising unifying representation, which can bridge logic synthesis, technology mapping, physical synthesis, and formal verification.
 This is, to a large extent, due to the simple and uniform structure of AIGs, which allow rewriting, simulation, mapping, placement, and verification to share the same data structure.